'Messi & Barcelona will always be united' - Setien dismisses Inter rumours | Goal.com

 However, Setien - the man who succeeded Valverde at the start of the year - has rejected any notion of Messi moving onto pastures new before he hangs up his boots.

-The Barca boss told Gazzetta dello Sport: "He will free from Barca?
+The Barca boss told Gazzetta dello Sport: "He will leave Barcelona for free?
 No, it won't happen.
 Messi and Barcelona will always be united.
 It's just like that.
-Leo has been at Barca for twenty years and nobody could explain a breakdown situation".
+Leo has been at Barca for 20 years and nobody could explain a breakdown situation."

 Setien also weighed in on speculation linking Barca with Napoli midfielder Fabian Ruiz, a player he coached for a brief spell while in charge of Real Betis.

-"I was with him for a year and it was enough to show that he was a great player, of extraordinary level, he had enormous potential and he pulled him out very quickly," he added on Ruiz.
+"I was with him for a year and it was enough to see that he was a great player, of an extraordinary level, he had enormous potential and he showed it very quickly," he added on Ruiz.

-"He was comfortable with me because I put him in a football context that did him good."
+"He was comfortable with me because I put him in a football situation that did him good."